Do you want to get marijuana in New York?

 However, four years later, New York decriminalized the possession of 25 grams or less of cannabis to an infraction with a $100 fine.
 Well, later on, the state faced a huge spike in marijuana-related offenses and arrests which were around 5,25,000 between 1997 and 2010.

 Apart from this, the state didn’t make any further changes in cannabis legislation until the year 2014 when the lawmakers legalized the medical use of cannabis in the state.
 This was the first time in New York that there was statewide legalization of marijuana in either of aspects.
-This law permitted medical patients to get cannabis in non-smokable forms while around five private marijuana cultivators initiated under the government to operate 4 dispensaries for the medical marijuana needy.
+This law permitted medical patients to get cannabis in non-smokable forms while around five private marijuana cultivators were initiated under the government to operate 4 dispensaries for the medical marijuana needy.

 Well, in 2019, New York was about to become the first state to create a legal, regulated marijuana market through the legislative process, however, due to certain circumstances the lawmakers expanded the 1977’s decriminalization and the recreational use of cannabis remained illegal.